 National Call-In Day for Strong Water Protections

+You can help protect our water!
 In less than 30 days the U.S EPA will finalize the first-ever federal regulations for the disposal of coal ash.
 Pick up the phone today and join EJC and other organizations across the country as we call on President Obama to support strong environmental protections from coal ash

 Coal ash, the waste left over from burning coal, is the second largest industrial waste stream in the United States.
 Coal ash contains arsenic, lead, mercury, chromium, and a range of harmful heavy metals and toxic pollutants that poison the air and contaminate drinking water supplies.

 Did you know that Illinois has over 90 coal ash pits, and generates 4.4 million tons of coal ash each year?
 Most of the state’s coal ash is dumped in wet impoundments at power plants that hold millions of gallons of coal ash sludge, and discharge coal pollution to nearby rivers and lakes.
 Most of these impoundments are not equipped with liners to contain waste and prevent groundwater pollution.
 And groundwater was found to be contaminated by the Illinois EPA in 2009 at every single site tested.

 Communities at Risk